cerberus-ab/js-multi-threading-demo/README.md

 # JavaScript Multi-Threading Demo
-Demonstrates the using of HTML5 Web Workers, Node.js worker_threads module and parallel computing in JavaScript at all.
+Demonstrates the using of HTML5 Web Workers, new coming Node.js worker_threads module and the parallel computing in single-threaded JavaScript at all.
+Presents a set of demo-solutions and should be considered solely as a testing stuff.

 ### Before start
-It uses the [worker_threads](https://nodejs.org/api/worker_threads.html) module, so you should have [node.js](https://nodejs.org) v10.5.0 or latest.
+It uses the [worker_threads](https://nodejs.org/api/worker_threads.html) module, so you should have [Node.js](https://nodejs.org) v10.5.0 or latest.

 After cloning the repository install dependencies using npm:
 ```shell